-The process of transferring shares is when a limited company shareholder sells or gifts his or her shares to someone else.
+The transfer of shares process is when a limited company shareholder sells or gifts their shares to someone else.
 The recipient of these shares may be a new or existing shareholder.
 It is a very common procedure that arises for a variety of reasons, such as:

 - The company needs to raise additional investment